Looking for the best things to do in Coronado Island with kids?

 Final Thoughts: Visiting Coronado with Kids

-With one of the best stretches of sand in Southern California, lots of family-friendly activities, and the world-famous Hotel Del Coronado perched on its shore, Coronado Island in San Diego is a dream destination.
+Packed with fun and family-friendly activities, Coronado is a great place to visit for a Southern California beach vacation.
 Even though we live near San Diego, every time I go to Coronado Island I feel like I am on a faraway beach vacation.
 It truly is a wonderful destination.

 Whether you love playing in the sand or getting active on the water, you’ll find an amazing array of things to do on Coronado Island.